Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 like scipy, scikit-learn, scikit-image and at the moment all these libraries only support single core operations on CPU.
-In this blog post will talk about how we can use Array API with the fundamental libraries in the PyData ecosystem along with cupy for making GPUs accessible to the users of these libraries.
+In this blog post will talk about how we can use Array API with the fundamental libraries in the PyData ecosystem along with CuPy for making GPUs accessible to the users of these libraries.
 With the introduction of the [Python Array API Standard](https://data-apis.org/array-api/latest/) by the [Consortium for Python Data API Standards](https://data-apis.org/) and it’s adoption mechanism in the [NEP 47](https://numpy.org/neps/nep-0047-array-api-standard.html)